-Peter, who received his peerage for his service during the war, added: “I was torpedoed during the war, twice.
-Compared to that, this is a small thing, really.”
+Peter added: "I was torpedoed during the war, twice.
+Compared to that, this is a small thing, really."

 A Camden Council spokesperson said: "We can confirm that the area has been visited by an engineer and no loose cobbles were found.

 "The road is made up of cobbles that by their nature are not a flat surface.
 However, an order will be raised to try and address a small area outside the gentleman's property that will make it easier to walk upon."